MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 > [!NOTE]
 > These steps in this section are only needed for Salesforce CRM integration.

-The Sales Agent connects to Salesforce using the [server-to-server data connection](connect-agent-datasource.md) which creates and manages permissions for the **Sales integration user** user in Salesforce.
+The Sales Agent connects to Salesforce using the [server-to-server data connection](connect-agent-datasource.md) which creates and manages permissions for the **Copilot for Sales integration user** user in Salesforce.
 By default, that user is granted permissions to read a subset of data in Salesforce.
 The Sales Agent needs additional permission to access records to fully research each lead.

 As an admin in Salesforce, open the **Setup** page and perform the following steps to give the Sales Agent the necessary permissions:

 > [!IMPORTANT]
-> The server-to-server data connection creates a Salesforce permission set named **Sales connected app permission set** which is managed by Sales app.
+> The server-to-server data connection creates a Salesforce permission set named **Copilot for Sales connected app permission set** which is managed by Sales app.
 Any changes made to this permission set will be automatically overwritten.
-By creating a separate permission set to manage additional permissions for the Sales Agent **Sales integration user** you avoid having your changes being overwritten by future application updates.
+By creating a separate permission set to manage additional permissions for the Sales Agent **Copilot for Sales integration user** you avoid having your changes being overwritten by future application updates.

 ### Give permission to read activities, tasks, and events